 Face: If you can, have your make-up professionally done, or do it the way you would on a regular work day.
 If you shave your face, do so at your usual time.
-Bring oil-absorbing sheets or wipes in case of unwanted glistening during the shoot.
+Bring oil-absorbing sheets or wipes in case of unwanted glistening during the session.

-Hair: Which ever way you flaunt it, make sure your hair is out of your face.
+Hair: Which ever way you wear it, make sure your hair is out of your face.
 Bring extra hair ties, pins, hair spray, comb/brush, etc. If you’re able to, have your hair professionally styled.

 Accessories: remember that less is more!
 Stick to pearls, studs, solid color watches/bands, gold/silver jewelry.
 The weekend style is the time to get those statement pieces out.